-The drama department offers a wide range of extra-curricular projects on an annually rolling schedule.
+The drama department offers a wide range of extracurricular projects on an annually rolling schedule.

 - Shakespeare is produced yearly in one of our many clubs, whether it be in its traditional form or with a more contemporary approach via exploring different styles and methods it always is a massive crowd pleaser and great experience to all involved.

-- There are many Drama clubs launched in autumn term where like minded students of the same year can gather and create platform works to grow in confidence, meet new people and share there love for this artform.
+- There are many Drama clubs launched in autumn term where like-minded students of the same year can gather and create platform works to grow in confidence, meet new people and share there love for this artform.

 - Opportunity is also given to technical student who want to work not in the lime light but behind, and we nurture the up and coming stage designers, lighting and sound technicians for each project in the making.

-- Boys Drama is a massive success in key stage 3 where students meet and devise there own interpretations of stories and plays that interest them.
+- Boys Drama is a massive success in key stage 3 where students meet and devise their own interpretations of stories and plays that interest them.
 Comedy is the style of choice in this club.